mithun-prasad/Bot/README.md

 5. Cognitive Services Demo
 6. Integrating Cognitive Services API with Bots

+## Slides

+The slides can be best followed in the following order:

+1. Overview - Bot Framework
+2. Overview - Cognitive Services API
+3. Testing Bots
+4. LUIS
+5. BotsLogging

 ## Hands on Labs
 On satisfying the pre-reqs, begin with the Hands on Labs in the following order: